Category: Newsetters

 WELLNESS EXAMS

-Plan ahead for your yearly wellness exam then we can make sure you get in with your provider of choice at a time that is best for you and for us.
+Plan for your yearly wellness exam; then, we can ensure you get in with your provider of choice at a time that suits you and us.

 SAME DAY APPOINTMENTS

 We do our best to get urgent exams (illness or injury) on the same day.
 This may not be with your provider if they do not have openings.
-Our providers communicate with each other so do not worry about seeing someone different.
+Our providers communicate reguarly, so do not worry about seeing someone different.

 COVID-19, the Bully